Level 1 Humanities, Music and Studio Art FAQs

 When do classes begin?
 What are the term dates?

 - At McMaster, classes always begin the Thursday after Labour Day.
-This year, the first day of class is Thursday, Spetember 5, 2013.
-You can find all the sessional dates for the 2013/14 academic year, in the Undergraduate Calendar.
+This year, the first day of class will be Thursday, September 4, 2014.
+You can find all the sessional dates for the 2014/15 academic year here.

 How do I get my Entrance Award?